 You can develop the target audience persona according to the following components:

-You can learn more in the article ‘9 questions you need to ask when developing buyer personas’.
+You can learn more in the article ‘why is buyer personas important for business’.
 If you still haven’t conducted an in-depth research into buyer personas, you need to start right now.
 The objective should be to know what is the level of brand awareness in these people’s minds about your product and company.
-Identify the role of key influencers, ages of decision makers, their specific interests, pain points and needs.
+Identify the role of key influencers, ages of decision makers, their specific interests, pain points, and needs.

 When you have a clear understanding of what you need and how you will achieve it, devise a content strategy.
 Content is going to carry the weight of your campaign and the greater the content, the bigger the leads.